7.6 IR Optical Performance

 Intra-Pixel Response

+The response of a pixel of an IR detector to light from an unresolved source varies with the positioning of the source within the pixel due to low sensitivity at the pixel's edges and dead zones between pixels.
 For the WFC3/IR flight detector, no measurable intra-pixel sensitivity variation was found during ground testing (WFC3 ISR 2008-19) or in-flight testing (WFC3 ISR 2011-19).
-The smaller pixel size (18 µm vs. 40 µm) and the much higher WFC3/IR detector temperature (compared to NICMOS) are probably responsible for this improvement.
+For NICMOS, the intra-pixel sensitivity was found to be an important effect: it varied by as much as 40% (peak to valley).
+The WFC3 small pixel size (18 µm vs. NICMOS's 40 µm) and the much higher WFC3/IR detector temperature compared to NICMOS are probably responsible for this improvement.

 Inter-Pixel Capacitance

-The small pixel size, relative to that in NICMOS, increases the relevance of capacitive coupling between nearby pixels (see Brown et. al., 2006, PASP, 118, 1443; Moore et. al., 2006, Opt.
+The small pixel size, relative to that in NICMOS, increases the relevance of capacitive coupling between nearby pixels (Brown et. al., 2006, PASP, 118, 1443; Moore et. al., 2006, Opt.
 Eng., 076402).
 It affects the gain measurements and the PSF.
 The easiest method of estimating the inter-pixel capacitance is to measure the ratio of DNs in pixels adjacent to a “hot” (high-dark-current) pixel to the DNs in the hot pixel.
-In the WFC3 IR channel, on the order of 5% of electrons may leak to the adjacent pixels.
+In the WFC3 IR detector, on the order of 5% of electrons may leak to the adjacent pixels.
 WFC3 ISR 2008-26 describes a method for correcting inter-pixel capacitance using Fourier deconvolution, and demonstrates its effectiveness on WFC3/IR ground-testing data.
 WFC3 ISR 2011-10 provides an improved deconvolution kernel with distinct values for each of the 8 pixels surrounding the central pixel.

-7.6.4 Supersampled PSF Models
+7.6.4 Super-sampled PSF Models

 The concept of empirical net (“effective”) models of PSFs is introduced in Section 6.6.4.
-The WFC3/IR PSF has recently been modeled in WFC3 ISR 2016-12 for five commonly used filters (F105W, F110W, F125W, F140W, and F160W).
+The WFC3/IR PSF has recently been modeled in WFC3 ISR 2016-12 for five commonly used filters (F105W, F110W, F125W, F140W, and F160W); these models are available to download on the WFC3 PSF webpage.

 -